fooqri/fooqri.github.io/source/_posts/2014-10-23-photo-caption-challenge-using-s3-and-dynamodb-in-browser-app.markdown

 ## Amazon DynamoDB
 Another key issue is storing data about who has uploaded each photo, and which photos each user has up-voted.
 The last requirement is a design constraint as I wanted to balance each persons voting power.
 In essence a user can vote for several photos, but each vote is simply dividing the users vote across the up-voted photos.
 This decision allows a user to change their votes at any time as the game winds down, hopefully converging towards a winner.

 Again Amazon IAM helps here, as it can be used to secure individual rows in a DynamoDB table so that they are secured by the user associated with that row.
-Thus a different user can't open up the JavaScript console and cancel another players vote, the table cells are protected by player login at Amazon, not in the browser.
-For more information see [Fine-Grained Access Control for DynamoDB](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/FGAC_DDB.html).
+Thus a different user can't open up the JavaScript console and cancel another players vote _(more info on this below)_.

 So essentially the player of the _Photo Caption Challenge_ is given limited permission based on their id provided by their Facebook login.
 They are allowed to create rows in the games DynamoDB table.
 These rows can be of two types __vote__ or __upload__ and each row contains: